In primary sources, unearthing the writings of African American Communists and the forgotten promise of radical politics

 Preface and Acknowledgments

-Walter T. Howard is Professor of American History at Bloomsburg University in northeastern Pennsylvania.
-He is the editor of B.D.
+Walter T. Howard (1951-2015) was Professor of American History at Bloomsburg University in northeastern Pennsylvania.
+He was the editor of B.D.
 Amis, African American Radical: A Short Anthology of His Writings and Speeches and the author of Lynchings: Extralegal Violence in Florida during the 1930s as well as Black Communists Speak on Scottsboro: A Documentary History.